How Do I Know When to Replace My Bike Tire? It Depends. [Quick Question]

 The Vee Attack HPL tread above is a fair bit less worn than the rear tire below it.

 This week’s reader query is fairly straightforward, though the answer is not.
-An anonymous reader asked, “how do I know when to change my mountain bike tires?”
+An anonymous reader asked, “how do I know when to replace my mountain bike tires?”
 Depending on where you live and what tread you prefer, quality tires can cost as much as $100.
 In addition to the expense, nobody wants to be wasteful with their bike purchases.
 Please let us know what the tire wear limit is for your riding style, tread, trails, and budget.

 The simplest way to think about swapping tires is to change them out once they offer less traction than you want.
 In a recent video about Cushcore installation tips, EWS racer Jesse Melamed talks about how he likes to keep relatively sharp tread on the bike because riding with less grip forces him to ride slower, and the transition back to speed with new tires takes time.
 He can consistently train faster with fresher rubber, and that high-speed training is worth the work.
 Alternatively, Josh “Ratboy” Bryceland was known for racing multiple enduro weekends on the same tires, often rolling to the start line with a rear tire that looked like a shark gnawed at it for sustenance.
 When asked about it Ratboy said something about how it rolls faster and suits his loose style.